Bug report #2406

 |Crashes QGIS or corrupts data:||Copied to github as #:||12466|

-#2 Updated by Borys Jurgiel almost 11 years ago
+#2 Updated by Borys Jurgiel over 11 years ago

 Try to use the QgsRubberBand.addPoint in the python console: